A GUIDE TO THE BEST VILLAGES IN THE COTSWOLDS

-Spending time in the Cotswolds can feel a bit like traveling back in time.
+Spending time in the Cotswolds can feel a bit like traveling back in time in the United Kingdom.
 In some of the hidden corners of this region are old market towns and quaint chocolate box villages that resemble something out of a history book.
-Many of these places surreal in appearance and unmatched in their beauty.
+Many of these places are surreal in appearance and unmatched in their beauty.

-With an old world charm that tells you tradition has not been left behind, there are plenty of beautiful accommodation options, from cosy cottages to stunning stately homes.
+With an old world charm that tells you tradition has not been left behind, there are plenty of beautiful accommodation options and vacation rentals, from cozy cottages to stunning stately homes.
 Time stands still in many of the region’s pretty villages, so it is the perfect place to relax and unwind.
 One gorgeous, 16th Century family home, that is very luxurious to stay in, is Cornwell Manor, situated on the Oxfordshire/Gloucestershire border.

-Here are some of our favourite villages to visit the next time you’re in the Cotswolds.
+Here are some of our favorite villages which are also some of the prettiest Cotswolds villages to visit the next time you’re in the Cotswolds.

-Snowshill is often recognised for its famous church, St. Barnabas Church (thought to be one of the most photographed churches in the Cotswolds).
-Other times, it’s recognised for the beautiful Snowshill Manor (once home to poet Charles Wade and now managed by the National Trust).
+Snowshill is often recognized for its famous church, St. Barnabas Church (thought to be one of the most photographed churches in the Cotswolds).
+Other times, it’s recognized for the beautiful Snowshill Manor (once home to poet Charles Wade and now managed by the National Trust).

 But whatever you know about this Gloucestershire village, you won’t quite be prepared for its beauty in wintertime.
 If it snows in the Cotswolds, it will likely snow here first and the winter scenery is truly magical.
 With many of Bridget Jones’ Diary’s snow scenes shot here.

 Things to do: Snowshill is simply spectacular in winter but if you are here during the summer months, be sure to head to the Cotswold Lavender Farm.
-During the lavender bloom season, there are rows and rows of purple flowers and it’s said to be a very popular place to propose.
+During the lavender bloom season, there are rows and rows of purple flowers and it’s said to be a very popular place to propose as well as for honeymoons and romance.

 Bibury is perhaps the most stunning of the chocolate box villages in the Cotswolds.
 It was once called “the most beautiful village in England” by poet William Morris, and it’s said to have been inspiration for many of the sets in Lord of The Rings.
-The most iconic section of this tiny hamlet is the spectacular Arlington Row.
+The most iconic section of this tiny hamlet, and one of the prettiest villages in the Cotswolds, is the spectacular Arlington Row.

-One of the most photographed areas in the whole of the UK and perhaps one of the region’s most recognisable, famed for its charming 14th Century weaver’s cottages backed by lush greenery.
+One of the most photographed areas in the whole of the UK and perhaps one of the region’s most recognizable, famed for its charming 14th Century weaver’s cottages backed by lush greenery.

 Things to do: Visit Bibury Trout Farm to try your hand at getting your own catch of the day, with plenty of BBQs to cook it up after.
 Fish really doesn’t get fresher than this.
 There’s also an on-site shop selling wine and deli products to complete your meal.
 Pubs include The Swan Hotel and The Catherine Wheel.

 It’s said to be home to “the prettiest high street in England”, the main road lined with ancient architecture and limestone houses.
-Each of the properties are considered to be true Cotswold masterpieces and are iconic to the region’s limestone history.
-A great spot to walk around and always a top choice for ramblers who want the best of both worlds in terms of scenery and amenities.
+Each of the properties are considered to be true Cotswold masterpieces, made of Cotswold stone, and are iconic to the region’s limestone history.
+A great spot to walk around and always a top choice for ramblers and those on walking vacations who want the best of both worlds in terms of scenery and amenities.

 Things to do: This small town is super for sightseeing adventures, so don’t miss St. James Church (one of England’s oldest wool churches), the ancient Market Hall (built in 1627), and the pretty Alms Houses.

 The pretty village of Mickleton is said to be the inspiration behind one of the regions in Middle Earth of Tolkien’s Lord of The Rings.
-So it has attracted visitors and LOTR fans from all over, with Meon Hill and many of the village’s stone architecture rumoured to have inspired the film’s ‘Weathertop’.
-Mickleton is decorated with splendid black and white thatched cottages and impressive limestone buildings
+So it has attracted visitors and LOTR fans from all over, with Meon Hill and many of the village’s Cotswold stone architecture rumored to have inspired the film’s ‘Weathertop’.
+Mickleton is decorated with splendid black and white thatched cottages and impressive limestone buildings.

 In addition to the Lord of The Rings link, Mickleton is also famous for its weekly Pudding Club.
 Taking place at the Three Ways House Hotel with enough desserts to entice every kind of sweet tooth and top entertainment to make the night even sweeter.